DeleLinus/Scrape-and-Analyze-ycombinator/README.md

 <a name="eda"></a>
 ## Data Wrangling and Exploration (`EDA_ycombinator.ipynb`)
-The dependencies and third party libraries for the scraper include:
+The dependencies and third party libraries for the EDA include:
 * `numpy`
 * `pandas`
 * `matplotlib`